2022 Alabama Senate election: District 13

-First term incumbent Republican Senator Randy Price has represented the 13th District since November 2018.
-He is running for reelection.
+First term incumbent Republican senator Randy Price had represented the 13th District since November 2018.
+He ran for reelection.
 Retired firefighter and pastor John Coker challenged price in the primary election.
 Price defeated Coker in the primary.
 No Democrats or Libertarians filed to run for this seat, leaving Price unopposed in the general election.

 Endorsements

 District 14

-April Weaver is running unopposed for her first full term after being appointed to succeed Cam Ward in 2021.
+April Weaver ran unopposed for her first full term after being appointed to succeed Cam Ward in 2021.

 Endorsements

 District 15

-1st term incumbent Republican Senate Dan Roberts has represented Alabama Senate 15th District since November 2018.
-Urologist Brain Chistine challenged Roberts in the Republican primary.
+First term incumbent Republican Senate Dan Roberts had represented Alabama Senate 15th District since November 2018.
+Urologist Brian Christine challenged Roberts in the Republican primary.
 Roberts defeated Christine by a spread of twenty points.
-Michael Crump was nominated by the Libertarian Party and is contesting the district in the general election.
+Michael Crump was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 16

-Ninth term incumbent Republican Senator J. T. Waggoner ran unopposed in the 16th District, which he has represented since February 1990.
-Waggoner has been in and out of Alabama government continuously since 1966.
+Ninth term incumbent Republican senator J. T. Waggoner ran unopposed in the 16th District, which he had represented since February 1990.
+Waggoner had been in and out of Alabama government continuously since 1966.

 Endorsements

 District 17

-Third term incumbent Republican Senateor Shay Shelnutt has represented the 17th District since November 2018.
-He is running for reelection.
+Third term incumbent Republican Senateor Shay Shelnutt had represented the 17th District since November 2018.
+He ran for reelection.
 United States Marine Corps veteran Mike Dunn challenged Shelnutt in the primary after withdrawing from the 2022 United States Senate election in Alabama.
-Shelnutt defeated Dunn by a forty point margin in that election.
-John Fortenberry was nominated by the Libertarian Party and is contesting the district in the general election.
+Shelnutt defeated Dunn by a forty-point margin in that election.
+John Fortenberry was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 18

-8th term incumbent Democratic Senator Rodger Smitherman ran unopposed; he has represented the 18th District since February 1994.
+Eighth term incumbent Democratic senator Rodger Smitherman ran unopposed; he had represented the 18th District since February 1994.

 Endorsements

 District 19

-Fourth term Democratic Senator Priscilla Dunn represented Alabama Senate 19th District since 2009.
+Fourth term Democratic senator Priscilla Dunn had represented Alabama Senate 19th District since 2009.
 She announced she would not run in the 2022 elections after her failing health caused her to miss most of the preceding legislative session.
 State Representatives Louise Alexander and Merika Coleman ran in the primary to replace Dunn.
 Coleman beat Alexander in the primary.
-Automotive technician Danny Wilson was nominated by the Libertarian Party and is contesting the district in the general election.
+Automotive technician Danny Wilson was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 20

-5th term incumbent Democratic Senator Linda Coleman-Madison has represented Alabama Senate 20th District since February 2006.
+Fifth term incumbent Democratic senator Linda Coleman-Madison had represented Alabama Senate 20th District since February 2006.
 She was challenged by perennial candidate Rodney Huntley in the primary election.
 Coleman-Madison beat Huntley.
 No Republicans or Libertarians filed to run for this seat, leaving Coleman-Madison unopposed in the general election.

 Endorsements

 District 21

-Third term incumbent Republican Senator Gerald Allen has represented the 21st District since November 2010.
-He is running for reelection.
-Gary, Indiana native and Democratic activist Lisa Ward was nominated by the Democratic Party and is contesting the district in the general election.
+Third term incumbent Republican senator Gerald Allen had represented the 21st District since November 2010.
+He ran for reelection.
+Gary, Indiana native and Democratic activist Lisa Ward was nominated by the Democratic Party and contested the district in the general election.

 Endorsements

 District 22

-Second term incumbent Republican Senator Greg Albritton has represented the 22nd District since November 2018.
-He is running for reelection.
+Second term incumbent Republican senator Greg Albritton had represented the 22nd District since November 2018.
+He ran for reelection.
 Retired United States Army chaplain Stephen Sexton challenged Albritton in the primary, receiving one third of the vote.